sherlockblaze/blog/source/_posts/linux/how-linux-works/DirectoryHierarchy.md

 - `/proc` Provides  system statistis through a browsable directory-and-file interface.
 Much of the `/proc` subdirectory structure on Linux is unique, but many other Unix variants have similar features.
 The `/proc` directory contains information about currently running processes as well as some kernel parameters.
 - `/sys` This directory is similar to `/proc` in that it provides a device and system interface.
 - `/sbin` The place for system executables.
 Programs in `/sbin` directories relate to system management, so regular users usually do not have `/sbin` components in their command paths.
 Many of the utilities found here will not work if you're not running them as root.
+- `/tmp`f A storage area for smaller, temporary files that you don't care much about.
+Any user may read to and write from `/tmp`, but the user may not have permission to access another user's files there.
+Many programs use this directory as a workspace.
+If something is extremely important, don't put it in `/tmp` because most distributions clear `/tmp` when then machine boots and some even remove its old files periodically.
+Also don't  let `/tmp` fill up with garbage because its space is usually shared with something cirtical.
+- `/usr` Although pronounced "user", this subdirectory has no user files.
+Instead, it contains a large directory hierarchy, including the bulk of the Linux system.
+Many of the directory names in `/usr` are the same as those in the root directory(like `/usr/bin` and `/usr/lib`), and they hold the same type of files.
+- `/var` The variable subdirectory, where porgrams record runtime information.
+System logging, user tracking, caches, and other files that system programs create and manage are here.

+### Other Root Subdirectories

+There are a few other interesting subdirectories in the boot directory:

+- `/boot` Contains kernel boot loader files.
+These files pertain only to the very first stage of Linux startup procedure;
+- `/media` A base attachment point for removeable media such as flash drives that is found in many distributions.
+- `/opt` This may contain additional third-party software.
+Many systems dont't use `/opt`

+### The `/usr` Directory

+The `/usr` directory may look relatively clean at first glance, but a quick look at `/usr/bin` and `/usr/lib` reveals that there's a lot here; `/usr` is where most of the user-space programs and data reside.
+In addition to `/usr/bin`, `/usr/sbin`, and `/usr/lib`, `/usr` contains the following:

+- `/include` Holds header files used by C compiler.
+- `/info` Contains GNU info manuals.
+- `/local` Is where administrators can install their own software.
+Its structure should look like that of `/` and `/usr`.
+- `/man` Contains manual pages.
+- `/share` Contains files that should work on other kinds of Unix machines with no loss of functionality.
+In the past, networks of machines would share this directory, but a true `/share` directory is becoming rare because there are no space issues on modern disk.
+Maintaining a `/share` directory is often just a pain.
+In any case, `/man` , `/info`, and some other subdirectories are often found here.

+### Kernel Location

+On Linux system, the kernel is normally in `/vmlinuz` or `/boot/vmlinuz`.
+A boot loader loads this file into memory and sets it in motion when the system boots.

+Once the boot loader runs and sets the kernel in motion, the main kernel file is no longer used by the running system.
+However, you'll find many modules that the kernel can load and unload on demand during the course of normal system operation.
+Called loadable kernel modules, they are located under `/lib/modules`.

 ### Recommended Reading